 June

-This provides need-based financial assistance to eligible Alaska students attending qualifying postsecondary educational institutions in Alaska.
+The Alaska Education Grant (AEG) program provides need-based financial assistance to eligible Alaska students attending qualifying postsecondary educational institutions in Alaska.
 The grant awards typically range from $500 to $4,000 per academic year.
-To be eligible, you must be an Alaska resident for at least 365 days prior to filing the FAFSA, and be a U.S. citizen or permanent resident.
-The deadline to apply is the same as the deadline for filing FAFSA which is June 30th.
+To be eligible, you must be an Alaska resident for at least 365 days before filing the FAFSA and be a U.S. citizen or permanent resident.
+The deadline to apply is the same as the deadline for filing FAFSA, which is June 30th.
 More details here.

 July